 This means all departing Amtrak passengers stand around Penn Station, eyeing the notification boards, waiting to be told where to go to get their trains.

-About 15 minutes before a train’s departure time, the gate number will suddenly appear on notification boards all over the terminal, like 9 East, 12 West, 15 East, etc. It’s like the starting gun at a stock car race.
+About 15 minutes before a train’s departure time, digital notification boards all over the terminal suddenly display the gate number, as in 9 East, 12 West, 15 East, etc. It’s like the starting gun at a stock car race.

 Keep in mind, the passengers are scattered all over the station when their gate is announced.
 At that one moment, when the gate number appears on screens all around the station, several hundred people go running towards that gate at the same time.
 They end up crowded around the entrance to the down escalator where I’m standing.
 I do my best to control the crowd, but it can get pretty wild.